 FAQ's, Troubleshooting Section

 Question 1:How do I launch the program?

-Slip the CD in your CD-ROM drive and the "CCIntro.html" file should automatically load in your default system Internet browser.
+Slip the CD in your computer CD drive (this is NOT a DVD) and the "CCIntro.html" file should automatically load in your default system Internet browser.
 If the program does not auto-load, then open your Internet browser (Microsoft Internet Explorer, Firefox, Chrome, Safari, etc).
 You do not need to be "online".
 Then click on "File", and "Open" and find the "CCIntro" file in the CD drive.
 Open the program.
 You can save this link in your "Favorites" , or "Bookmarks" for future use.
 Use the CCIndex to load the Playbook, Appendix, animations, and video clips (from the menus).
 You do not need to be online as everything is on the CD, or download.

 Question 2:The animations won't load.
 All I get is a blank window.